 While it can happen to anyone, risk factors for apnea include obesity, tobacco use, being male, advanced age, and regular use of alcohol or sedatives.
-Learn more below, or contact New Essence Dentistry today to get the help you need.
+Learn more below, or contact New Essence Dentistry today to get the help you need in Sacramento.

 Sleep apnea is one of the most common sleep disorders in America, and many people who have apnea have never been diagnosed.
 If you suspect you have apnea, you should schedule a consultation with your physician right away.

 Your sleeping partner may notice this, and it’s one of the most common signs of sleep apnea.
 Snoring alone is not enough to diagnose apnea, but if your breathing frequently pauses, or you wake up gasping or feeling like you’re choking, this is a very common sign of sleep apnea.

 Sleep apnea may make it harder for you to fall asleep, and lead you to toss and turn.
 You may also not feel properly rested, even after getting 7-8 hours of sleep.

 Constantly waking up with a sore throat or a dry mouth is a common sign of apnea.
 You may also suffer from headaches when you wake up in the morning.

 If you wake up in the morning and feel tired, or you continue to feel drowsy throughout the day even after getting an appropriate amount of sleep, you may have sleep apnea.

 Sleep apnea can lead to trouble paying attention and concentrating throughout the day, since you will not be properly rested.
 If you notice issues concentrating along with the other signs on this list, it could be due to apnea.